rtm/cancelable-promise/README.md

 Long-running `onCancel` handlers may return a promise.
 If the promise returned by `onCancel` never resolves, or rejects, then the cancellation does not take place.
-This provides a way for `onCancel` handlers to "refuse` cancellation.
+This provides a way for `onCancel` handlers to "refuse" cancellation.

 ### `PromiseCanceledError`

-`PromiseCanceledError` is a subclass of error used as the rejection reason for a canceled promise.
+`PromiseCanceledError` is a subclass of `Error` used as the rejection reason for a canceled promise.
 It may be detected by `isPromiseCanceledError`.
 Its `name` is `"PromiseCanceledError"`.
 Its `message` property describes the cancellation, as follows: